n4ch03/hirebox/README.md

-# slack-invite-guest-to-single-channel: A slack integration that builds a sandbox to work with candidates.
+# slack-invite-guest-command: A slack integration that builds a sandbox to work with candidates.
 ![](https://api.travis-ci.org/n4ch03/hirebox.svg?branch=master)

 ## Motivation